-- 15. In any proceedings to enforce a qualified owner's rights under this Part, it is presumed, unless a defendant puts the matter in issue, that in respect of the layout-design that is the subject matter of the proceedings - (a) the claimant is a qualified owner of the layout-design; and [Act 25 of 2021 wef 01/04/2022]

-(b) the layout-design is a protected layout-design.
+- 15. In any proceedings to enforce a qualified owner's rights under this Part, it shall be presumed, unless a defendant puts the matter in issue, that in respect of the layout-design that is the subject-matter of the proceedings - (a) the plaintiff is a qualified owner of the layout-design; and - (b) the layout-design is a protected layout-design.